-I remember during my initial days, I always used websites like Ibibo or SkyScanner or FareCompare, as my preferred budget airfare tools to find the cheapest deal available.
-Though I always found them good and a reliable source, and I still use them today, they’re perhaps not good as a platform, to start with.
+I remember during my initial days of travelling, I always used websites like GoIbibo or Skyscanner or FareCompare, as my preferred budget airfare tool to find the cheapest deals available.
+Though I always found them good and a reliable sources, and I still use them today, they’re perhaps not good as a platform, to start with.

 Never Book Too Much In Advance

 I’ve personally felt that if you book a ticket more than 3 or 4 months in advance, you’re likely to buy it expensive.
-Though it’s not always true, but in most cases, booking a ticket hopelessly early hardly gets you a cheaper deal.
+Though it’s not always true, in most cases, booking a ticket hopelessly early hardly gets you a cheaper deal.

-To understand what I mean, open Google Flights, enter any destination and pick a date falling at least 3 months from today.
-Now search for the same destination and with same carrier within 5 or 8 weeks, and you’ll see the difference.
+To understand what I mean, open Google Flights, enter any destination and pick a date at least 3 months from today.
+Now search for the same destination and with the same carrier within 5 or 8 weeks, and you’ll see the difference.

-Don’t wait until the last second but don’t book far, far in advance either.
+Don’t wait until the last minute but don’t book far, far in advance either.

-Book Tickets One Person At A Time
+Book Group Tickets One Person At A Time